einfra logoDocumentation

 cd ${SCRATCHDIR}

-# print out the basic info about the job
+# save a basic info about the job

 # apply a scratch automatic cleanup utility